Met police officer who punched medical worker spared jail

 “Psychologically, I now get triggered by alarms and people in uniforms.
 I have been a law abiding citizen since I have lived in the UK.”

-Mr Attanayake also confirmed he was yet to receive an apology from the Metropolitan Police, and claimed he had instead been told the incident was a case of “mistaken identity”.
+Mr Attanayake also said that, at the time of the sentencing, he was yet to receive an apology from the Metropolitan Police and claimed he had instead been told the incident was a case of “mistaken identity”.

 On Monday’s sentencing, he said: “There has been justice and this shows the resilience of our legal system.
 No one is above the law.